ellysh/video-game-bots/ClickerBots/output-device-capture.md

             "Top: " & DllStructGetData($tRECT, "Top") & @CRLF & _
             "Bottom: " & DllStructGetData($tRECT, "Bottom"))
 ```
-Each of `Left`, `Right`, `Top` and `Bottom` variables will be equal to "0" for the minimized Paint window.
-You can compare this result with the window in a normal mode.
+Each of `Left`, `Right`, `Top` and `Bottom` variables will be equal to zero for the minimized Paint window.
+You can compare this result with measured result for a window in normal mode.

-A possible solution to avoid this limitation is restoring a window in a transparent mode and copying a window's client area with [`PrintWindow`](https://msdn.microsoft.com/en-us/library/dd162869%28VS.85%29.aspx) WinAPI function.
+Possible solution to avoid this limitation is restoring a window in the transparent mode and copying a window's client area with [`PrintWindow`](https://msdn.microsoft.com/en-us/library/dd162869%28VS.85%29.aspx) WinAPI function.
 Then, it is possible to analyze a copy of the window's client area with the `_WinAPI_GetPixel` function.
 This technique is  described in details [here](http://www.codeproject.com/Articles/20651/Capturing-Minimized-Window-A-Kid-s-Trick).

 ### Analysis of Pixels Changing

 AutoIt provides functions that allow you to analyze happened changes on a game screen. `PixelGetColor` function relies on the predefined pixel coordinates.
-But this approach is not reliable enough for dynamically changing pictures. [`PixelSearch`](https://www.autoitscript.com/autoit3/docs/functions/PixelSearch.htm) AutoIt function can help in this case.
+But this approach is not reliable enough for dynamically changed pictures. [`PixelSearch`](https://www.autoitscript.com/autoit3/docs/functions/PixelSearch.htm) AutoIt function can help in this case.

 This is a [`PixelSearch.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelSearch.au3) script that demonstrates the function usage:
 ```AutoIt